-java -jar [jvm flags] [main class] [game flags] The flags provided can either be a string or an object with the type interface Rule action: 'allow'
+java -jar [jvm flags] [main class] [game flags] The flags provided can either be a string or an object with the type interface Rule 'disallow'; features?: [feature: string]: boolean ; os?: name?: 'osx' ;

-interface OptionalArgument string[];

-The rules feature is also used in the downloading of libraries in a later step.
-For platform-specific arguments, there are a list of rules to match, for either operating system, architecture, or the feature (e.g. demo user).
+interface OptionalArgument rules: Rule[]; value: string The rules feature is also used in the downloading of libraries in a later step.
+For platformspecific arguments, there are a list of rules to match, for either operating system, architecture, or the feature (e.g. demo user).